efan-mc/pomodoro/README.md

 # Pomodoro 🍅

-First project Pomodor Timer built with *HTML, CSS and JavaScript* based on the Codedex tutorial, with additional featuers added by me :).
-The timer makes use of the Pomodoro Technique and allows the user to have 25 minutes of work followed by a short break.
+A Pomodoro Timer built with **HTML, CSS, and JavaScript**.
+This project began as part of the [Codedex Pomodoro Timer tutorial](https://www.codedex.io/projects/build-a-pomodoro-app-with-html-css-js), which provided the core functionality.
+I extended it by adding my own features and visual polish.
+The timer follows the Pomodoro Technique — 25 minutes of focused work followed by short breaks.

 ## ✨ Features